SNodeC/snode.c/tools/codex/README.md

 reviewed, non-generated floor containing the 34 exact stable typed identities implemented at A0: seven client requests, one client notification, fourteen server notifications, four server requests, and eight `ThreadItem` discriminators.
-The coverage guard requires the current implemented stable typed identity set to be a superset of that floor.
+A1.0 adds the separate reviewed `CodexErrorInfoTypedSurfaceBaseline.h`, containing the 16 exact stable `CodexErrorInfo` discriminator identities.
+The coverage guard requires the current implemented stable typed identity set to equal the union of both headers, so the A1.0 no-regression floor and implementation ceiling are both exactly 50 identities.
+This strict equality prevents unreviewed identities from crossing the A1.0 boundary.

-Coverage may grow without changing the baseline.
-Decreasing coverage or replacing a locked identity requires an explicit reviewed baseline change and an explanation.
-A later A1 change may deliberately advance the baseline to lock in newly reviewed typed coverage.
-The floor is a no-regression ratchet, not evidence of future completeness.
+Each later A1 domain slice must advance the exact reviewed baseline and its corresponding equality guard in the same change.
+Decreasing coverage, replacing a locked identity, or adding an identity outside its assigned slice requires an explicit reviewed baseline change and an explanation.
+The guard is an identity ratchet, not a count-only completeness claim: at A1.0 the 16 error identities are mechanically `Complete`, while the original 34 remain `Partial`.

 ## Packaging policy